Skip to main content

 Earn Your MS-DRL Online or On Campus

-The only program of its kind in the U.S., Tulane School of Social Work’s Master of Science in Disaster Resilience Leadership (MS-DRL) program is recognized for its global reach in nearly 40 countries.
-The MS-DRL program teaches collaborative, community-centric strategies to support disaster recovery, using the Federal Emergency Management Agency (FEMA)’s National Disaster Response Framework (NDRF) as a foundation for the curriculum.
+The only program of its kind in the U.S., our Master of Science in Disaster Resilience Leadership (MS-DRL) program teaches collaborative, community-centric strategies to support disaster recovery.
+You’ll build the skills necessary for governmental and nonprofit work globally with a curriculum centered around the Federal Emergency Management Agency (FEMA)’s National Disaster Response Framework (NDRF).

-Offered both online and on campus, the MS-DRL allows you to take courses where you live and work while applying the skills you learn within your own community.
-You can complete the program in as few as 12 months or extend completion over two years.
+Offered both online and on campus, the MS-DRL allows you to apply lessons learned in New Orleans to the issues faced by your own community.
+You can study at your own pace — complete the program in as few as 9 months or over the course of several years.

 An icon of a laptop with an open book on the screen